 Many entrepreneurs make investments in their company but often forget to invest in themselves.
 As entrepreneurs in our organisations whether large or small, leadership skills are an essential part of our business toolbox, and luckily it is a skill that can be developed over time.If you’re an entrepreneur that doesn’t employ others – guess what?
-You’ll be leading yourself as you run your business; and from time to time, you’ll be leading the people you do business with, when you’re wanting to close that all important deal with a client.
+You’ll be leading yourself as you run your business; and from time to time, you’ll be leading the people you do business with.
 Most successful entrepreneurs have either a mentor or a coach working with them; and if they’re really serious about their personal development, leading and interacting with others well, they’ll have one of each in place.
-(When choosing a mentor or coach, choose wisely).
-Preferably someone you trust and a person who is already doing what you yourself aspires to do or become).
+(When choosing a mentor or coach, choose wisely, preferably someone you trust and a person who is already doing what you aspire to do or become).

 The traits of entrepreneurs